mddilshadamirAI/startup-lab/README.md

-This is the repo which contains my most code..
+This is those codes which i was write during my starting days in 1st week